-Healthcare facilities employ radioactive materials in both diagnostic and treatment procedures.
-If a hospital has a nuclear medicine section, that is usually where most of the radiation therapy takes place.
+Healthcare facilities employ radioactive materials in both diagnostic (in vitro analysis of tissue and imaging) and treatment procedures.
 Radioactive waste can come in many forms: medical equipment contaminated with trace amounts of certain isotopes, clothing, biological material (pathological waste), and the radiation source for radiation therapy (e.g. a cobalt block).
-When radioactive materials are inserted inside patient bodies - for instance iodine to treat a diseased thyroid gland or iridium pellets to destroy prostate tumors - body parts and fluids can become radioactive.
-The patient’s urine and feces can end up being radioactive pathological waste.
-Radioimmunoassay is a widely employed technique for finding levels of substances inside the body by injecting radioactive antigens into the bloodstream.
+When radioactive materials are placed inside patient bodies - for instance iodine to treat a diseased thyroid gland or iridium pellets to destroy prostate tumors - body parts and fluids can become radioactive pathological waste.
+Radioimmunoassay is a technique for finding levels of biochemicals inside the body by injecting radioactive antigens into the bloodstream.
 This likewise results in radioactive pathological waste.
 Packaging material, washing fluids, and paper wipes may be radioactive wastes.

+Radioactive substances are genotoxic.
 The good news is that many radioactive materials used inside the body have very short half lives.
 Doctors choose fast-decaying isotopes partly to avoid side effects - so residual radiation will not harm healthy tissue.
-This means waste containing those tends to lose its radioactivity quickly, reducing storage and disposal risks.
+This means waste containing those isotopes tends to lose its radioactivity quickly, reducing storage and disposal risks.
 However, every case and application of radioactive materials must be evaluated to determine the best storage and disposal solution.
-Brachytherapy pellets, for instance, are made of materials with relatively long half-lifes.
+Brachytherapy (sealed source radiotherapy) pellets, for instance, are made of materials with relatively long half-lifes.
 Common brachytherapy isotopes are iodine-125 (half-life of 60 days), palladium-103 (17 days), and iridium-192 (74 days.)
 The cobalt isotope (cobalt-60) used in radiation therapy for cancer patients has a long half-life of over 5 years; it tends to be the single most problematic radiation source in a hospital.

-Medical waste managers distinguish between unsealed (or open) sources or sealed radiation sources.
-Radioactive materials in sealed containers usually comes to the hospital that way from the manufacturer, and the purchase contract may allow the hospital ro return the unit to the seller when finished.
+Medical waste managers distinguish between unsealed (or open) sources and sealed radiation sources.
+Radioactive materials in sealed containers usually come to the hospital that way from the manufacturer, and the purchase contract may allow the hospital to return the unit to the seller when finished.
 This makes life easier for the waste manager, but even so sealed sources must be carefully managed so they don’t hurt anyone.

 Sodium iodide (Na 131-I) is used in over 700,000 thyroid scans in the United States every year.
 Each procedure utilizes about 0.01-0.1 millicuries of I-131

 The cost of disposing of radioactive waste is on the order of ten times that of disposing of municipal solid waste.
 The design of radioactive waste disposal systems is guided by the philosophy of "confine and contain".
 Waste is treated to the point that, when placed in final disposal, it will not leak, leach, or fragment.
 Most radioactive waste from health care facilities ends up specially designated and permitted low-level radioactive waste landfills.
 In 2019, 4.2 million cubic feet of LLRW went to landfills in the US.
 In 2020, it was about 1 million cubic feet.

 The other philosophy, which is less responsible, is called "dilute and disperse".
 It results in release of radioactive material into the environment distributed over a large geographic area so that the final concentration of radionuclides is low.
-If you employ this method be ready to answer questions to regulators and to the public.
+If you employ this method, be ready to answer questions to regulators and to the public.
 We strongly discourage anyone from intentionally releasing radioactive waste, even in small amounts.

 Every radioactive isotope has a characteristic half-life - the time it takes for half of the atoms to decay to a different isotope.
 In some cases the isotope it decays to is stable (not radioactive) but sometimes the result is another radionuclide with its own half-life.